yashrajgosavi/bicepBrew/README.md

 - **Complete Mode**: This mode allows for more aggressive resource management.
 It will delete resources not specified in the template.
 Be cautious when using this mode as it can lead to unintended deletions.

-**Note**: If u wanna delete a particular resource just don't define it in the script
+**Note:** If u wanna delete a particular resource just don't define it in the script

 - Only root-level templates support Complete mode.
 Linked or nested templates must use Incremental mode.

 - Subscription level deployments don't support Complete mode.

+**Note:** The module-definition will contain all the resources that u wanna deploy and just copy them and paste it in the deploy.bicep if u wanna deploy those resources

+**Note:** Define the module in the destroy.bicep that u dont wanna destroy and dont define the module that u wanna destroy